-- (1) Represents non-recurring professional service fees primarily related to the acquisition of heloo in 2022 and the preparation for public offerings that have been expensed during the period in 2021. - (2) Represents earn-out consideration recognized as compensation expense related to the acquisition of heloo. - (3) Realized and unrealized foreign currency losses (gains) include the effect of fair market value changes of forward contracts and remeasurement of U.S. dollar-denominated accounts to foreign currency - (4) Represents incremental expenses incurred that are directly attributable to the COVID-19 pandemic. - (5) Represents severance payments as a result of certain cost optimization measures we undertook during the period to restructure support roles. - (6) Represents one-time costs associated with emergency housing, transportation costs and bonuses for our employees in connection with the natural disaster related to the severe winter storm in Texas in February 2021. - (7) Represents expense for one-time, non-recurring payments of \$127.5 million to vested phantom shareholders in connection with the completion of the IPO, as well as associated payroll tax and 401(k) contributions. - (8) Represents expense for non-recurring bonus payments to certain employees in connection with the completion of the IPO. - (9) Represents stock-based compensation expense associated with equity-classified awards, as well as associated payroll tax. - (10) Net Income (Loss) Margin represents net income (loss) divided by service revenue and Adjusted EBITDA Margin represents Adjusted EBITDA divided by service revenue.
+(1) Represents professional service fees related to the acquisition of heloo in 2022 and other non-recurring transactions.

+(2) Represents earn-out consideration recognized as compensation expense related to the acquisition of heloo.

+(3) Realized and unrealized foreign currency losses include the effect of fair market value changes of forward contracts and remeasurement of U.S. dollar-denominated accounts to foreign currency.

+(4) Represents severance payments as a result of certain cost optimization measures we undertook during the period to restructure support roles.

+(5) Represents stock-based compensation expense, as well as associated payroll tax.

+(6) Represents interest income earned on short-term savings and time-deposit funds beginning in 2023.

+(7) Net Income Margin represents net income divided by service revenue and Adjusted EBITDA Margin represents Adjusted EBITDA divided by service revenue.